Diving at the 2023 Pan American Games – Qualification: Qualification system

-A total of 80 divers (40 per gender) will qualify to compete.
+A total of up to 80 divers (40 per gender) will qualify to compete.
 A nation may enter a maximum of 10 divers (if entering teams in synchronized diving) or 6 athletes (if not entering teams in synchronized diving), with the exception of the winners of the 2021 Junior Pan American Games, provided that these athletes participate only in the event in which they qualified in Cali.
 The host nation (Chile) automatically qualified a full team of 10 athletes (five per gender).
 The top 18 men and women in individual events in the 2022 and 2023 FINA World Championships will secure spots for their NOCs.
 In addition, at each of the CONSANAT Championships (Zone 1) and the PAQ Qualifying Diving Championships (Zone 2), divers from federations competing in such events may earn a quota position for their NOCs provided that the total number of divers from such Zones do not exceed 24 divers on all boards (including those who are ranked in FINA from such competing federations but excluding any divers from CHI).
 Zone 3 and 4 divers do not have separate qualifiers within their zones.
 National championships or trials events in Zones 3 and 4 may be used to name divers to already qualified positions.